Hariharan-SV/Hariharan-SV/README.md

 - 🔭 I’m currently working on MERN stack projects ( WIP, so private for now )
 - 🌱 I’m currently learning mobile app development.
-- 👯 I’m looking to collaborate on projects.
 - 🤔 I’m looking for help with [Producer-Consumer Problem](https://github.com/Hariharan-SV/Producer_Consumer) ( ping me so we can have a chat )
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/hariharan-sv/)
 - ⚡ Fun fact: I'm most productive on Sundays.